zstoebs/site/content/projects/cortical-surface-analysis/index.md

 categories = ["research"]
 tags = ["ml", "neuro", "matlab", "R"] description = "Noobs think linear regression is easy... try LMMs." summary = "My first completed research project and incredibly my first first-authorship.
-I wrote code in R and MATLAB to fit LMMs to the cortical data from T1w MRI of HD patients and then perform statistical analyses on the results using SurfStat and random field theory." draft = false toc = true
+I wrote code in R and MATLAB to fit LMMs to the cortical data from T1w MRI of HD patients and then performed statistical analyses on the results using SurfStat and random field theory.
+I learned that complicated statistical anlayses are uniquely challenging, that I love LMMs and RFT, and that they are too esoteric in the current day -- let's make them more accessible!" draft = false toc = true
 [schema]